apaz-cli/pgen/README.md

 * `%extrainit`    - Add initialization to the astnode
 * `%errextra`     - Add fields to errors
 * `%errextrainit` - Add initialization to errors
+* `%ignore`       - Don't add token to list of tokens parsed in python bindings

 ## C Builtins:
 * `rec(label)`              - Record the parser's state to a label